flamelily-bluescsi/bluescsi/desktopkituk.md

 {% include carousel2.html %}

 This is the Desktop Kit version of the V1 BlueSCSI for UK buyers.
 Some soldering will be required to complete this device.
-If you prefer a complete and tested device please choose the Full option.
 The micro SD socket is pre-soldered to the PCB so only through hole soldering is required.
 View build instructions [HERE](https://shop.flamelily.co.uk/assets/pdfs/BlueSCSI_assembly.pdf)

 * Version 1.1 PCB
 * SD card socket soldered